-There are a number of Medicare funded Health Assessments and we Bulkbill these services:
+There are a number of Medicare funded Health Assessments and your GP can Bulkbill these services:

 Once you are over the age of 75 it is a good idea to have a thorough check up every year.

 The aim of this is to help you remain as well and as independent as possible.
-We book an hour with a practice nurse followed by 15-30 minutes with your GP and this covers all areas of your health.
-We can help organise any services that you might benefit from.
+You will have an hour with our practice nurse followed by 15-30 minutes with your GP and this covers all areas of your health.
+Any services that you might benefit from can also be organised for you.

 For patients: 75 years and over